 Onboarding and resource setup

-If you are new to Citrix, Citrix Cloud, or to Endpoint Management, this article guides you through onboarding.
-Learn about workflow and the details you need to get started.
+If you are new to Citrix, Citrix Cloud, or to Citrix Endpoint Management, this article guides you through onboarding.
+Learn about workflow and the details that you need to get started.

-- What do I do after onboarding?
-After you complete the onboarding and resource configuration described in this article, continue your configuration in the Endpoint Management console.
-For information about next steps, see Prepare to enroll devices and deliver resources.
+• What do I do after onboarding?
+After you complete the onboarding and resource configuration described in this article, continue your configuration in the Citrix Endpoint Management console.
+For information about the next steps, see Prepare to enroll devices and deliver resources.

 For new Citrix customers

-For Citrix Cloud customers new to Endpoint Management:
+For Citrix Cloud customers new to Citrix Endpoint Management:

-If you already purchased an Endpoint Management subscription, skip to When the Manage button is available.
+If you already bought an Citrix Endpoint Management subscription, skip to When the Manage button is available.

-If you already set up a Citrix Cloud account, but haven’t purchased Endpoint Management, request a service demo.
+If you already set up a Citrix Cloud account, but haven’t bought Citrix Endpoint Management, request a service demo.

 All Citrix Cloud administrator accounts are created as follows:

-- Citrix Cloud administrators are Endpoint Management administrators by default.
+• Citrix Cloud administrators are Citrix Endpoint Management administrators by default.

-- Citrix Cloud administrators created with customer access must have Endpoint Management selected for them to administrate Endpoint Management.
+• Citrix Cloud administrators created with customer access must have Citrix Endpoint Management selected for them to administrate Citrix Endpoint Management.

-On the Citrix Cloud home page, locate the Endpoint Management service tile and click Request Demo.
+2. On the Citrix Cloud home page, locate the Citrix Endpoint Management service tile and click Request Demo.

-Complete and submit the demo request form.
-The button on the Endpoint Management services tile changes to Demo Requested.
+3. Complete and submit the demo request form.
+The button on the Citrix Endpoint Management services tile changes to Demo Requested.

-If you click the Endpoint Management services tile before your request is handled, a screen appears advising you to contact your representative or partner.
-A Citrix sales representative can provide more information and detail about the service.
+If you click the Citrix Endpoint Management services tile before your request is handled, a screen appears advising you to contact your representative or partner.
+A Citrix sales representative can provide more information and details about the service.

 Continue with the next section.